Donations API guide

 donations.agreement.stopped.v1 | Donation agreement has been stopped |

-Register to get a webhook when a donation agreement is started or stopped.
+Register to get a webhook when a donation agreement is started, stopped, or when its amount or withdrawal day is changed.

 For the callback URL, use your webhook server address.